Information for parents/guardians

 What happens if my baby is suspected of having sepsis?

-If sepsis is suspected, a doctor or nurse will put a small tube called a cannula into a vein into your baby’s hand or foot.
-They will collect some blood to send for investigation to see if there is any infection.
-Your baby will also be treated with antibiotics through the cannula straight away.
-The results from the blood test will be available within 48 hours.
+If sepsis is suspected, a doctor or nurse will put a small tube called a cannula into a vein in your baby’s hand or foot.
+They will take some blood to send for tests to see if there is any infection.

 What happens next?

-Most babies will receive 2 kinds of antibiotic through their cannula.
-These will be checked and given twice a day.
+Most babies will receive 2 kinds of antibiotics through their cannula.
+These will be given twice a day.

-If your baby remains clinically well and the blood tests show no infection, the antibiotics will be stopped after 48 hours.
+If your baby remains clinically well (the nurses and doctors aren’t worried about them) and the blood tests show no infection, the antibiotics will be stopped after 48 hours.

-If your baby is not clinically well or the investigations show infection, your baby will receive antibiotics for 5 – 7 days.
+If your baby is not clinically well or the investigations show infection then your baby will receive a longer course of antibiotics.
+This can be for up to 3 weeks.

 Will my baby need any further tests?